A journey through the history of medieval castles

 They realised that for each wall that attackers had to get over, the better chance the defenders had of surviving a siege.

 Multiple surrounding walls were called 'concentric walls'.
-A clever part of the design of concentric walled castles is that if the different walls were of increasingly greater heights, defending archers would always have the better position, and shoot down on their opponents.
+A clever part of the design of concentric walled castles is that if the different walls were of increasingly greater heights, defending archers would always have the better position to shoot down on their opponents.

-Some of the best designed concentric castles had sophisticated systems to trap and kill attackers as they tried to capture each wall.
+Some of the best designed concentric castles had sophisticated systems to trap and kill attackers as they tried to ascend or destroy each wall.

 The space between two sets of walls was known as the ‘killing field’, as people trapped there could neither retreat nor survive long enough to attack the second wall.